 Hedgehog Cookies – With a How to Video

-Do you remember the other day when I said you can get Sweet Sugarbelle‘s Scarecrow and “Hedgehog” cookie cutters?
+Do you remember the other day when I said you could get Sweet Sugarbelle‘s Scarecrow and “Hedgehog” cookie cutters?
 What I meant to say was, “Sweet Sugarbelle’s Scarecrow & Sunflower Cookie Cutter,” because I turned the sunflower cookies into hedgehog cookies.
 Do you see where I got confused?
-It is a sunflower cookie cutter, but it’s can also be used to make hedgehog cookies.
+It is a sunflower cookie cutter, but it can also be used to make hedgehog cookies.

 You can make hedgehog cookies even if you don’t have Callye’s sunflower cutter.
-Her design is super cute but if you can’t get it, your still in luck.
+Her design is super cute but if you can’t get it, you are still in luck.
 Grab any sunflower cookie cutter and follow this tutorial.

 Hedgehog Cookies with a Sunflower Cookie Cutter:

 (may contain affiliate links)